Introduction to Mountaineering (A1) Course

 - Comfortable walking and scrambling in crampons.

-- Comfortable moving through 3rd and 4th class alpine terrain.
+- Comfortable moving through 3rd and 4th class alpine terrain aka “scrambling”.

 - Comfortable placing and removing ice screws in alpine terrain to be used in conjunction with crevasse rescue systems.

 There are no prerequisites for this course.